sajed-supportomate/-cleandersonlobo-react-mic/README.md

-# @cleanderson/react-mic
+# react-mic

 ### Wrapper component for [react-mic](https://github.com/hackingbeauty/react-mic)

-## What's new - @cleandersonlobo/react-mic
+## What's new - react-mic

 The Component audio format is supported in Safari browsers (including Safari on iOS).

 The Package has been updated to use the [MediaStreamRecorder](https://github.com/cleandersonlobo/MediaStreamRecorder) to record WAV audio.